Roane County DUI Guide

 Critical Deadlines

-• Court Appearance Dates: You will receive a notice with your court date, also known as an arraignment.
-It's crucial to appear in court on this date.
-Missing your court date can result in a warrant for your arrest.
+• Court Appearance: You will receive a notice to appear in the Roane County General Sessions Court.
+The Roane County General Sessions Courts handle most DUI cases.
+Missing this court date can result in additional penalties, including a warrant for your arrest.

 Local Resources